windup/windup-web-distribution/src/main/resources/openshift/README.md

 # rhamt-ocp
 Builder for the Red Hat Application Migration Toolkit on OpenShift Container Platform

+# Prerequisites

+- Access to a running OpenShift instance
+- Client tools on your local machine (OpenShift 3.5+ supported)

 # Usage

 1. Connect to OpenShift with the command line tools.
 For example: